 Chair Members

 Chairman's and Corporate Governance Committee CHF 300000 CHF 200000

 Compensation Committee CHF 150000 CHF 70000

-Nomination Committee CHF 100000 CHF 40000
+Nomination and Sustainability Committee CHF 100000 CHF 40000

 Audit Committee CHF 150000 CHF 100000

-(a) The Chairman and the CEO Committee fees are included in their total remuneration
+(a) The Chairman and the CEO Committee fees are included in their total remuneration.

-The above fees and allowances cover the period between the Annual General Meeting 2015 and the Annual General Meeting 2016.
-Board membership and Committee fees are paid 50% in cash and 50% in Nestlé S.A. shares, which are subject to a three-year blocking period.
+The above fees and allowances cover the period between the Annual General Meeting 2017 and the Annual General Meeting 2018.
+Board membership and Committee fees are paid 50% in cash (in two half-yearly instalments) and 50% in Nestlé S.A. shares, which are subject to a three-year blocking period.

-Additional fees are paid to two members of the Board of Directors who serve as members of the Creating Shared Value (CSV) Council (CHF 25 000 each).
+Additional fees are paid to two members of the Board of Directors who serve as members of the Creating Shared Value (CSV) Council (CHF 25000 each), and to one member of the Board of Directors who serves on the Steering Committee of the Nestlé Institute of Health Sciences (CHF 10 000).

-Peter Brabeck-Letmathe, in his capacity as active Chairman, receives as all other non-executive members of the Board of Directors, a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
-The Chairman's remuneration in particular reflects certain responsibilities for the direction and control of the Group including the Chairmanship of Nestlé Health Science SA as well as Nestlé Skin Health S.A., and the direct leadership of Nestlé's interests in L'Oréal (Vice-Chairman of the Board of Directors).
-He also represents Nestlé at the Foundation Board of the World Economic Forum (WEF) and on behalf of Nestlé chairs the Water Resource Group 2030.
-He is a member of the Hong Kong - Europe Business Council.
-The remuneration above includes all compensation received in relation to these activities
+The Board of Directors has decided to propose Mr Paul Bulcke for election by the shareholders as Chairman.
+In his capacity as active, non-executive Chairman, Paul Bulcke, if elected, will receive - as all other non-executive members of the Board of Directors - a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
+The Chairman's remuneration reflects certain responsibilities for the direction and control of the Group including the support of the new CEO, the support of Nestlé Skin Health and Nestlé Health Sciences through the respective Strategic Advisory Boards and the direct leadership of Nestlé's interests in L'Oréal.
+Mr Bulcke will also chair the 2030 Water Resource Group (WRG), and represents Nestlé as member of the European Roundtable of Industrialists (ERT), and as member of the WEF International Business Council.
+The proposed remuneration includes all compensation received in relation to these activities.

-5-year history of Board of Directors compensation (including company contributions to social security)(a):
+5-year history of Board of Directors compensation (including company contributions to social security)^(a):

-2010 CHF 13.5 million

-2011 CHF 12.6 million

 2012 CHF 12.1 million

 2013 CHF 12.1 million

 2014 CHF 11.3 million

-2015 budget CHF 11.0 million
+2015 CHF 10.8 million

+2016 CHF 10.0 million